🩸 Stop Period Poverty. $10 Keeps a Girl in School for 3 to 5 Years!

 The Devastating Reality of Period Poverty in Ethiopia

-A staggering **50% of schoolgirls** miss between **1 and 4 days of school** every month & 63 day per year on average due to inability to manage their periods.
+In some studies a staggering **32% of schoolgirls** miss between **1 and 4 days of school** every month due to inability to manage their periods.

 67% LACK KNOWLEDGE